shilpagopi/SystemDesign/Examples/Instagram.md

 * Estimates: 500M total users, with 1M daily active users.
 2M new photos every day, 23 new photos every second.

 ### Deepdives
+* Photo ID creation:To sort photos on their time of creation, photoID = time+autoincrementingsequence To store the number of seconds for next 50 years?
+86400 sec/day * 365 (days a year) * 50 (years) => 1.6 billion seconds
 * Feedcreation
 * Media rendering
+*